corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-intro.md

 Your CorDapp must follow this process:

-1. Farmer Bob issues a voucher to Peter for the apples he wishes to buy.
+1. Farmer Bob creates and issues a voucher to Peter for the apples he wishes to buy.

 2. Farmer Bob prepares the amount of apples Peter requested.